 - IMDB Rating: 7.1/10

 The Other Dream Team covers the improbable advancement of Lithuania’s national basketball team at the 1992 Summer Olympics.
-While the USA Dream Team went on to beat them in the semifinal and go on to win gold, Lithuania’s success at the games represented a story of their new political beginnings in their split from the Soviet Union.
+While the USA Dream Team went on to beat them in the semifinal and go on to win the gold medal, Lithuania’s success at the games represented a story of their new political beginnings in their split from the Soviet Union.
 The documentary features old footage combined with new interviews from former players, and it even accesses the current state of basketball in the Eastern European country.
 Oh, and you’re wondering about the trippy tye-dye jerseys, there’s a Grateful Dead connection to them — but you’ll have to watch to find out the full story.

 - Director: Marius A. Markevicius